 TWF Tip: If you’re like me and you wear contacts, pack an extra pair in your wristlet!
 The last thing you want is to somehow lose a contact and not be able to see the rest of the day. 👀

 While I love my new iPhone for pictures, sometimes I need my “nice” camera to capture all of the magic.
 If I’m packing lighter, my iPhone will count as my phone and camera, but if I have the backpack, I’ll always pack my Sony a6000.
-Taking videos of our day trips have become my new favorite thing!
+Taking videos of our day trips has become my new favorite thing!

 4. Smartphone Battery Charger